 A: I’ve been photographing weddings professionally since 2008.
 Before that, I worked as an assistant wedding photographer in Knoxville, Tennessee.
 I also have my degree in photography from The University of Tennessee, Knoxville.

-I have both the skills to pay the bills and the experience to do something that rhymes with “experience.”
+Because of this extensive background, I have both the skills to pay the bills and the experience to do something that rhymes with “experience.”

 Q: How many photographers will be at my wedding?

 A: Weddings four hours and longer include two photographers—myself and an assistant photographer.
 I work with a few different assistant photographers, all of whom are professional, fantastic, and talented.

 Weddings less than four hours—elopements and micro-weddings—include one photographer.
 I can add a second photographer if it seems like the situation warrants it, but I am able to cover most smaller weddings by myself.

 Q: How long in advance should I reserve my wedding date?

 A: If you're thinking of having your wedding on a Saturday, then earlier is better.
 I often book popular Saturdays over a year in advance.
 Generally speaking, as soon as you've booked your venue, you should begin your search for a wedding photographer and put down a retainer as soon as you can.

 Q: How can I reserve my wedding date?